Emirate of Asir: Relations with the Sharifate of Mecca

 After the war, the Hashemites in Mecca jumped at the chance to call themselves the liberators of the Arab people.
-They wanted to pull together the Arab kingdom promised in the Hussein-McMahon Correspondence.Sharif Hussein, who led the charge, pictured himself ruling this new kingdom, and he counted on British support, even though the Sykes-Picot Agreement and the Balfour Declaration had already made him doubt Britain’s promises.
+They wanted to pull together the Arab kingdom promised in the McMahon–Hussein correspondence.
+Sharif Hussein, who led the charge, pictured himself ruling this new kingdom, and he counted on British support, even though the Sykes-Picot Agreement and the Balfour Declaration had already made him doubt Britain's promises.
 The question of where his kingdom would actually begin and end was messy.
 Najd sat to the east, ruled by his rival Ibn Saud.
 Down south, al-Idrisi controlled Asir.
 Both Najd and Asir had also worked with the British during the war, which made things even more complicated.

-After the Paris peace treaty, Sharif Hussein got the title "King of Hejaz", and right away, he started pushing to stretch the meaning of" Hejaz" as far as he could.
+After the Paris peace treaty, Sharif Hussein got the title "King of Hejaz", and right away, he started pushing to stretch the meaning of "Hejaz" as far as he could.
 Deep inland, around al-Qunfudhah, this was where the Idrisi and Sharifian influences ran into each other.
 The Sharif had long built close relationships with local tribes like Ghamid and Bani Shirir, and that gave him a strong foothold.
 But the coastal town of al-Qunfudhah turned into a hot spot.
 The Sharif controlled it, but al-Idrisi claimed it too.